EragonJ/Trip.js/README.md

 Trip.js
 =======

-Trip.js is a useful plugin that can help you customize a tutorial trip easily. ( Based on jQuery )
+Trip.js is a plugin that can help you customize a tutorial trip easily with more flexibilities. ( Based on jQuery )

 Version
 =======